junglesta/wherenodoctor/_posts/2016-01-01-18-urinary-system-and-genitals.md

 **Treatment:**

 ♦ In the past, gonorrhea was usually treated with penicillin.
 But now in many areas the disease has become resistant to penicillin, so other antibiotics must be used.
 It is best to seek local advice about which medicines are effective, available, and affordable in your area.
-Medicines used to treat gonorrhea and chlamydia are listed on p.
-359. If the drip and pain have not gone away in 2 or 3 days after trying a treatment, the gonorrhea could be resistant to the medicine, or the person could have chlamydia.
+Medicines used to treat gonorrhea and chlamydia are listed on [page 359](#page-359).
+If the drip and pain have not gone away in 2 or 3 days after trying a treatment, the gonorrhea could be resistant to the medicine, or the person could have chlamydia.

-♦ If a woman has gonorrhea or chlamydia and also has fever and pain in the lower belly, she may have pelvic inflammatory disease (see p.
-243).
+♦ If a woman has gonorrhea or chlamydia and also has fever and pain in the lower belly, she may have pelvic inflammatory disease (see [page 243](#page-243)).

 ♦ Everyone who has had sex with a person known to have gonorrhea or chlamydia should also be treated, especially wives of men who are infected.
 Even if the wife shows no signs, she is probably infected.
 If she is not treated at the same time, she will give the disease back to her husband again.

-♦ Protect the eyes of all newborn babies from chlamydia and especially gonorrhea, which can cause blindness (see p.
-221).
+♦ Protect the eyes of all newborn babies from chlamydia and especially gonorrhea, which can cause blindness (see [page 221](#page-221)).

 CAUTION:

 A person with gonorrhea or chlamydia may also have syphilis without knowing it.
 Sometimes it is best to go ahead and give the full treatment for syphilis, because the gonorrhea or chlamydia treatment may prevent the first syphilis symptoms, but may not cure the disease.

-For prevention of these and other sexually transmitted infections, see p.
-239.
+For prevention of these and other sexually transmitted infections, see [page 239](#page-239).

 # Syphilis